apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 heroku config:set APOS_BUNDLE=prod-bundle
 ```

 The first will tell Apostrophe that we're using minified assets.
-The second tells Apostrophe what the bundle folder is called, so it can copy the assets from it just before starting up.
+The second tells Apostrophe what the bundle folder is called, so it can copy the assets from the building phase that we configured above.

-> "Why does Apostrophe need to unpack assets each time a dyno starts up?"
-Remember, every dyno in Heroku gets its own completely temporary and separate set of local files.
-Heroku deploys from git, but we don't want to use minified files all the time in dev.
-In dev we also benefit from using live symbolic links to the asset folders of modules; but in production we want copies, for speed.
-The bundle strategy lets us keep the production assets in git without actually cluttering up the dev environment.

-We're ready to deploy to Heroku!

 ## Deploying to Heroku